sahil-sharma-chandan/neustackapp-assignment/README.md

-# Automation Assignment
+# Project Setup and Running Instructions

 ## Overview
-This project contains two Cucumber test classes: Classes are used to test the GitHub API and validate the responses.
+This project is an automated testing framework for a web application using Java, Cucumber, and Extent Reports.
+It follows the Page Object Model (POM) design pattern for organizing test code, and includes comprehensive logging and reporting to help in understanding and analyzing test results.
 ## Prerequisites

 Before running the project, ensure you have the following installed: